spits79/karma-nunit2-reporter/README.md

+This project has been abondoned by me.
+If you would like to take over this project open an issue and I will transfer this and the NPM to you.

+If you have a replacement that supersedes this project, open and issue and I will link to it.

 # karma-nunit2-reporter

 > Reporter for the NUnit XML format.
 A direct port from karma-junit-reporter.
 The name nunit2 does not reflect the version of nunit. karma-nunit-reporter is another project.